-Spotify offers over 70 million tracks, including more than 2.9 million podcast titles for free, but there’s a chance it doesn’t have your favorite music track.
+Spotify offers over 100 million tracks, 5 million podcast titles, and 350,000 audiobooks, but there’s a chance it doesn’t have your favorite music track.
 If you have songs you can't find saved as local files on your device already, you can import them to the Spotify app on your computer and then listen to those music tracks on your computer, iPhone, and Android devices.
 In this article, you will learn how to add local music to Spotify.

 Step 1 Open your Spotify desktop app.
 Click the arrow to the right of your account name at the top of the Spotify window.
 In the drop-down menu, choose "Settings."

 Step 2 Scroll down and find the "Local Files" section.
 Toggle the Show local files switch.
 It will turn green.
 In the same section, Spotify will suggest folders from which you can add the files.

 Step 3 Click the Add a source button and select the folder with the music.
 You can only insert mp3, mp4, and m4p files.
 All the songs added will be stored in the Local Files folder in Your Library.